 Heat up the pool efficiently by picking the right pool pump size!
 Click here to check on how to properly size a pool heat pump.

 How long does a pool heat pump last?

-Most quality brands will have 2 - 5 years depending on the model and specifications.
+Most quality brands will have 2 - 5 years warranty depending on the model and specifications.
 We would avoid any heaters with 12 months warranty, these are known to be “cheaper” units commonly found on eBay and marketplace sites.
 There is very little parts or after sales support for these units.
 If you are prepared to make the investment, ensure you pick a quality brand.
-Our recommendation is Madimack and I will expand on this further below.
+Our recommendation is Water TechniX and I will expand on this further below.

 What happens when the heat pump reaches the desired swimming temperature?

 Heat pumps have built in thermostats that monitor the pool's temperature, when the swimming temperature is reached the heat pump is throttled off automatically, it comes back in operation only if the pool temperature is dropped by 1 degrees less than the set temperature.
 All inverter heat pumps with this technology allows it to drop to a lower speed and higher efficiency.

 What is the coldest temperature at which a heat pump can be operated?

 Heat pumps can commonly operate down to 0 degrees, with some able to go much lower to -10 degrees, this again is the Madimack range of heat pumps.
 Within these cold temperatures you will find “defrosting” which is a process to protect the heater from freezing over in very low temperatures.
 This is an automatic process where a reversible valve releases the heated refrigerant at the compressor back to the condenser to stop it frosting.

 We have also covered this in more detail when we explored if heat pumps can be used in the dead of winter.

 Is it important to have a pool cover?